Gaga (plant): Background and naming

 "We study, in particular, a group of ferns called the cheilanthoid ferns, there are about 500 or 600 of them, and many of them tend to be more adapted to living in desert situations, which is unusual for ferns...
 We've been doing a lot of molecular sequencing, looking at a lot of plant material, doing a lot of field work, so we're now at the point where we're concluding some of the work, and we have enough evidence to be able to look at all the data and say, 'Hmmm, there's this group here that is really in the wrong genus...
 We need to give it a new name'."

 — —Kathleen Pryer talking to MTV about her research.

 In September 2012, scientists at Chulalongkorn University had given Lady Gaga's name to a species of newly identified parasitic wasp, Aleiodes gaga.
 A month later, researchers at Duke University in North Carolina discovered two new species of fern in Central and South America, Mexico, Arizona, and Texas.
 They were named Gaga germanotta, after the singer's family—she was born Stefani Germanotta—and Gaga monstraparva, after a name for Gaga's fans, known as "little monsters".
 The ferns were discovered in Costa Rica and Mexico primarily.
 Another 17 species of ferns had been assigned to the genus Cheilanthes, but were reclassified under Gaga, making a total of 19 species in the genus.

 According to Kathleen Pryer, president of the American Fern Society, American Society of Plant Taxonomists and study leader of the research group, they often "listen[ed] to [Gaga's] music while we do our research...
 We think that her second album, Born This Way (2011), is enormously empowering, especially for disenfranchised people and communities like LGBT, ethnic groups, women—and scientists who study odd ferns!"
 As the team started considering a name for the ferns, they noticed that one of them had the base pair sequence "G–A–G–A" (guanine, adenine, guanine, adenine) in its DNA.
 This was noticed by one of the graduate students, Fay-Wei Li, who had scanned the base pairs and found the sequence.
 The ferns had the ability to self-fertilize and had "fluid definitions of gender".
 This gave the scientists concrete reason for naming the species as Gaga.

 The second inspiration came from Gaga's performance of "Poker Face" at the 52nd Annual Grammy Awards in 2010.
 While singing, she had worn an Armani Prive' costume, which was shaped like a heart.
 It was accompanied by huge shoulder pads, which gave it an appearance of the bisexual reproductive stage of the ferns, called a gametophyte.
 The dress also had the characteristic color of light green.
 Pryer noticed that the new leaves of the ferns were shaped like the characteristic "paws up" salute displayed by Gaga to her fans.

 Species

-As of January 2020, the Checklist of Ferns and Lycophytes of the World recognized the following species:
+As of July 2026, the Checklist of Ferns and Lycophytes of the World recognized the following nineteen species: